Komrod/web-servo/README.md

 When you are requesting a node script, you can retrieve the GET and POST parameters of the HTTP request.
 You can also access the request and response object for additional informations and actions.

-If you want the script to work, you should place it in the WWW directory in a file with a .xjs extension and request the correct URL.
-For a file "test.xjs" directly in WWW directory with the default server running on port 80, the request URL would be "http://localhost:80/test.xjs".
+If you want the script to work, you should place it in the WWW directory in a file with a .node.js extension and request the correct URL.
+For a file "test.node.js" directly in WWW directory with the default server running on port 80, the request URL would be "http://localhost:80/test.node.js".

 GET and POST parameters are merged in the "parameters" object.
 A POST parameter will overwrite a GET parameter with the same name.